Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Transfer to downstream traffic classification tasks

 \subsubsection{CESNET-TLS22}

-A large TLS traffic dataset from backbone lines of CESNET, which is the Czech national research and education network.
-The dataset spans two weeks of traffic, comprises 141 million flows, and categorizes traffic into 191 web service classes.
-Luxemburk et al.~\cite{Luxemburk2023TLS}, the dataset authors, used the first week for training and the second week for testing (we refer to this as a time-based train-test split).
-We followed the same approach for our experiments and ran five repetitions, each time sampling one million flows from the first week as the training set and one million flows from the second week as the test set.
-As with other datasets, we used the training set to train a k-NN and measured the classification performance on the test set.
-We report the average performance over the five repetitions.
+A large TLS traffic dataset collected from the backbone lines of CESNET, the Czech national research and education network.
+The dataset spans two weeks and contains 141 million flows categorized into 191 web service classes.
+Luxemburk et al.~\cite{Luxemburk2023TLS}, the dataset authors, used the first week for training and the second week for testing---a time-based train-test split that we adopt in our experiments.
+Ten splits are created, each consisting of 1M training flows and 100k validation flows sampled from the first week, and 1M test flows from the second week.
+For SOTA comparison, we rely on results reported by Fauvel et al.~\cite{fauvel2023lightweight}.

-Two related works are suitable for a SOTA comparison.
-Luxemburk et al.~\cite{Luxemburk2023TLS} reported 97.04\% accuracy on the entire, non-sampled dataset using a time-based train-test split.
-Fauvel et al.~\cite{fauvel2023lightweight} achieved 97.2\% with a lightweight and explainable convolutional network called LEXNet.
-They reported a dataset size of 38 million flows, suggesting some subsampling, and did not mention using the time-based train-test split.
-Given the differences between the evaluation setups of these works and our use of CESNET-TLS22, we selected the more favorable results\footnotemark[\value{footnote}] from Fauvel et al.~\cite{fauvel2023lightweight} for the SOTA comparison.